felixgalindo/CS-7643-Final-Project/README.md

 python main.py
 ```

 ## **Contributing**

-We welcome contributions!
 Please fork the repository and submit a pull request for any improvements.

 ## **License**